browserless/browserless/README.md

 - Fonts and emoji's working out-of-the-box.
 - Debug Viewer for actively viewing/debugging running sessions.
 - An interactive puppeteer debugger, so you can see what the headless browser is doing and use its DevTools.
-- Works with most headless libraries.
+- Works with unforked Puppeteer and Playwright.
 - Configurable session timers and health-checks to keep things running smoothly.
 - Error tolerant: if Chrome dies it won't.
 - [Support for running and development on Apple's M1 machines](#building-for-arm64-apple-m1-machines)

 # How it works

-browserless listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
-When a websocket connects to browserless it starts Chrome and proxies your request into it.
+Browserless listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
+When a websocket connects to Browserless it starts Chrome and proxies your request into it.
 Once the session is done then it closes and awaits for more connections.
-Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which browserless also supports.
+Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which Browserless also supports.

 You still execute the script itself which gives you total control over what library you want to choose and when to do upgrades.
 This also comes with the benefit of keep your code proprietary and able to run on numerous platforms.
 We simply take care of all the browser-aspects and offer a management layer on top of the browser.